andfaulkner/mad-utils/README.md

         *   node
         *   browser
         *   isomorphic/shared
-            *   consumed by default, and also used by both the node and browser sub-modules
+            *   consumed by default, and also used by both the node and browser submodules.
     *   A few exports have been deprecated (such as the parseDate function and ParsedDate type)
-        *   Mostly due to irrelevance (items were taken from my own projects)
+        *   Mostly due to irrelevance (items were taken from my own projects).
     *   (The docs still remain mostly up to date)